 - Serve an expanded client base, i.e. reaching individuals who are experiencing new economic hardships due to the pandemic.

 How were grants from the Arkansas COVID-19 Relief Fund distributed?

 - Phase 1 (March 19 – April 14): In the short term, the Fund provided rapid-response grants of $1,000 to nonprofit organizations working on the front lines.
 This critical funding enabled those organizations to maintain operations and support the increased demand for services.
 See the list of grantees.

-- Phase 2 (April 15 – June 15): In the intermediate term, the fund awards Phase Two Adaptation Grants between $5,000 and $25,000 to nonprofits and community organizations.
-These larger grants will focus on addressing the ongoing economic needs of Arkansans affected by the pandemic and shoring up critical systems in our state, such as healthcare, emergency food distribution, schools, etc. See the list of grantees.
+- Phase 2 (April 15 – June 15): In the intermediate term, the Fund awarded Phase Two Adaptation Grants of up to $25,000 to nonprofits and community organizations.
+These larger grants focused on addressing the ongoing economic needs of Arkansans affected by the pandemic and shoring up critical systems in our state, such as healthcare, emergency food distribution, schools, etc. See the list of grantees.